csonsino/io_pi_plus_joystick/README.md

 This project allows an AB Electronics IO Pi Plus Raspberry Pi expansion board (https://www.abelectronics.co.uk/p/54/IO-Pi-Plus) to be used to drive a python-uinput joystick.

 The code currently supports a 1-Player and 2-Player joystick, but could easily be expanded to include more joysticks.
-The code currently uses a polling mechanism (see the Wishlist), and instead of using a single process with round-robin polling for all joysticks, each joystick runs as a separate process.
-The thought is that a multiprocessor device could potentially handle the polling in parallel, thereby eliminating the round-robin delay for button processing on multiple joysticks.
-This might be a completely flawed thought process and for all I know it runs serially.

-Refer to io\_pi\_plus\_joystick/input\_def.py for the IO Pi Plus pin - to - uinput joystick button mappings.
+Refer to ```io_pi_plus_joystick/input_def.py``` for the IO Pi Plus pin - to - uinput joystick button mappings.

 # Cloning